-The Port of Houston is a major interchange for over-the-road trucking and Truck Accident.
-Port of Houston sees traffic from many other types of commercial trucking services.
+The Port of Houston is a major interchange for over-the-road trucking and Truck Accidents.
+The Port of Houston sees traffic from many other types of commercial trucking services.
 In addition to tractor trailers, dump trucks, bucket trucks, platform trucks, and professional medium duty trucks fall into this category of accidents.

 Getting into an accident with a truck differs from passenger vehicle accidents.
 Trucks are bigger and heavier, and they are typically used for business and non-routine transportation.
 As a result, truck accident cases are treated differently in the field of personal injury.
 If you were not responsible for the accident, you can pursue action for fair compensation.
 The Nielsen Law Firm is committed to helping injured individuals secure the financial compensation needed for recovery.

 What Makes a Truck Accident Case Different?

 When our firm takes on a truck accident case, we begin investigating the details of the case immediately.
 Our job is to make sure the court sees what really happened on the day you were injured.
 Cases involving trucks differ from others based on several factors, including:

 - Injury severity.
 The size and weight of a professional truck often affect the type and extent of the injuries.
 Even a small accident for a truck can have devastating consequences for any involved passenger vehicles.
 The truck driver may walk away from the scene without a scratch while the passenger vehicle occupants fight for their lives.